Battle of Liège

-The Battle of Liège (5–16 August 1914) [also ] was the opening engagement of the German invasion of Belgium and the first battle of the First World War.
-The city of Liège was protected by a ring of modern fortresses to form the Fortified position of Liège, one of several fortified cities to delay an invasion to allow troops from the powers which had guaranteed Belgian neutrality to assist the Belgian Army to expel the invaders.
+The Battle of Liège (5–16 August 1914) was the opening engagement of the German invasion of Belgium and the first battle of the First World War.
+The city of Liège was protected by a ring of modern fortresses, one of several fortified cities intended to delay an invasion for troops from the powers guaranteeing Belgian neutrality to mobilise and join the Belgian Army in the expulsion of the invader.

 The German 1st Army arrived late 5 August 1914 and captured the city on 7 August when Erich Ludendorff drove in and convinced the garrison to surrender.
 The surrounding forts fought on and several attacks by German infantry were costly failures.
 Super-heavy siege guns arrived and destroyed the forts one by one; the last fort surrendered on 16 August.

 The siege of Liège may have delayed the German invasion of France by four to five days.
-Railways in the Meuse river valley needed by the German armies in eastern Belgium were closed for the duration of the siege and German troops did not appear in strength before the Fortified Position of Namur at the confluence of the Sambre and Meuse rivers until 20 August.
-With the experience gained at Liège, the German 2nd Army completed the main Siege of Namur in two days.
+Railways in the Meuse river valley needed by the German armies in eastern Belgium were closed for the duration of the siege and German troops did not appear in strength before the city of Namur at the confluence of the Sambre and Meuse rivers until 20 August.
+With the experience gained at Liège, the German 2nd Army completed the Siege of Namur in two days.